MephistoDemon/mysterion/CODE_OF_CONDUCT.md

 - Select appropriate tag:
     - `hotfix` for small and/or urgent bug fixes without JIRA story
-    - `bugfix` for bugfixes for JIRA story
+    - `bugfix` for bug-fixes for JIRA story
     - `feature` for changes that change or add new functionality
     - `refactor` for changes that does not change program behaviour
 - Append tag with JIRA task and description, i.e.: